 Undesirable or unacceptable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign regulatory authorities.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 Approved autologous CAR T therapies and those under development have shown frequent rates of CRS and neurotoxicity, and adverse events have resulted in the death of patients.
 We expect similar adverse events for allogeneic CAR T product candidates.
 Our allogeneic CAR T cell product candidates undergo gene engineering by using lentivirus and TALEN nucleases that can cause insertion, deletion, or chromosomal translocation.
 These changes can cause allogeneic CAR T cells to proliferate uncontrollably and may cause adverse events.
-In addition, our allogeneic CAR T cell product candidates may cause unique adverse events related to the differences between the donor and patients, such as GvHD, infusion reaction, or prolong persistence of donor cells in the patients.
+In addition, our allogeneic CAR T cell product candidates may cause unique adverse events related to the differences between the donor and patients, such as GvHD or infusion reaction.

 In the PALL and CALM clinical trials, the most common severe or life threatening adverse events resulted from CRS, prolonged cytopenia and neutropenic sepsis.
-Multiple patients have also died in these trials, including two deaths that were attributed to UCART19, as further described under in the Prospectus under the heading "Business-Product Pipeline and Development Strategy-UCART19-Clinical Data".
+Multiple patients have also died in these trials, including two deaths that were attributed to UCART19, as further described in our Annual Report under the heading "Business-Product Pipeline and Development Strategy-UCART19-Clinical Data".
 In the future, patients may experience additional adverse events related to the lymphodepletion regimen as well as UCART19, some of which may result in death.
 As we treat more patients with UCART19 in our clinical trials, new less common side effects may also emerge.